cultureandempire/cultureandempire.github.io/cande.md

 This explosion in assets is both an existential threat to the Para-state, and the answer to its excesses.
 As I've written, political power comes from economic power.
 As the digital economy's power exceeds and then eclipses the old "real" money of the Para-state, the political conflicts will increase, alliances will be formed, and we will see the outbreak of a real world-wide conflict, ending in either the death of the Digital Society, or the Para-state.
 The war has been going on for some time now, and this is what we'll examine in the next chapter.

 # Chapter 7.
-Alignment

-> Total War was inevitable.
-Both the Empire and the Culture knew it, and prepared for it in their very different ways.

-Cost gravity is a prime driver of human history, as it undermines old empires, and opens the gates to new ones.
-And that shift from old to new is always painful, often violent, and rarely well documented.
-We are lucky to live in an age of struggle that can document itself, and its struggles, like no other.
+March of the Kaiju

+> It's out of conflict that new political structures emerge, for politics is essentially about organizing disparate groups and factions to win power through some kind of conflict, and then keeping these groups in balance to prevent further conflict.

-In this chapter, I'm going to look at a few of those struggles, and use them to draw a picture of the broader strategies behind the scenes, as way to tease out that power structure that I've named "Empire."
-I'll cover a lot of different areas in this chapter, which has been the hardest to write by far.
+In this chapter, I'm going to look at how that network of agencies I've termed the Spider is consolidating its grip over the world both digital and "real."
+I'll cover a lot of different areas in this chapter.
 There have been so many clashes and fights that it is difficult to choose a few to turn into a story.
 And like any reporter, my choices will expose my own biases as much as anything.

-## Lord of the Files
+## The Death of Politics

-It would be wrong to characterize the last thirty years of digital revolution as a wild west.
-Most of the participants, most of the time, work together constructively, peacefully, and profitably.
-At least as constructively as businesses ever can.
-However once we step beyond the economics and into the politics, we see a surprising thing.
-To me, this is the deepest sign that we are not in Kansas any more, that our world has fundamentally changed, and the old rules of politics replaced by a new, unspoken set.
+When I look at modern politics, I see a surprising thing, a sign that our world has fundamentally changed, and the old rules of politics have been replaced by a new, unspoken set.

 I'm no fan of the old left/right divide, which was like being asked to choose between two equally repugnant churches.
 Nonetheless, one of the memorable features of politics of the past used to be the existential conflict between political parties, which drove real debate, and legislative change.
 A party either represented its views, or it died.

-This is, mostly, gone.
+This is mostly gone.
 In countries with proportional representation, and many smaller parties, politicians work by consensus, which leads to stagnant, cold-blooded entrenchment of old structures.
 Much of Europe suffers this.
-Gerrymandered America suffers the same, though it masks the the back room collusions with politics as circus.
+Gerrymandered America suffers the same, though it masks the back room collusions with politics as circus.

 In the UK and US, birthplaces of parliamentary politics, real debate died after 2001, as evidenced by the decision of these two countries to invade, with lies and propaganda instead of formal declarations of war, first Afghanistan, and then Iraq.
 Political debate in both the UK and US has become a form of reality show, drama for the viewer, without substance or meaning.